Composite Dark Energy and the Cosmological Tensions: Monocomponent versus composite dark energy

 $\bullet$ iii) \wXCDM model\cite{Gomez-Valent:2024tdb}.
 In this model, we have two dynamical components for the DE, denoted $(X,Y)$, with respective EoS parameters ($w_X,w_Y)$.
 The component $X$ has similarities to the aforementioned $\CC$XCDM, whereas $Y$ mimics the dynamical behavior of $\CC$ in the $\CC$XCDM.
 Upon fitting the model to the data, the $X$ component is phantom-like ($\wX\lesssim -1$) while the $Y$ component is quintessence-like ($\wY\gtrsim -1$).
 However, $X$ does not behave as usual phantom DE since its energy density is negative ($\rho_X<0$) and therefore its pressure is positive, $p_X=w_X\rho_X>0$, which is why it is called `phantom matter' (PM) -- first introduced in the context of the aforementioned $\CC$XCDM model\cite{Grande:2006nn}\footnote{We refer the reader to Sec.
 3 and Fig. 1 of \cite{Gomez-Valent:2024tdb} for a clear discussion and graphical illustration of the position of phantom matter in the context of the energy conditions satisfied by the various cosmic fluids. }.
 Despite we will treat here PM in a pure phenomenological manner, let us recall that there are fundamental scenarios where the existence of PM can be substantiated, e.g. in stringy formulations of the RVM\,\cite{Mavromatos:2020kzj,Mavromatos:2021urx}.
 As mentioned in the Introduction, it is important to clarify that $X$ and $Y$ do not act simultaneously along the cosmic evolution: $X$ acts first until a transition redshift $z_{t}$ (fitted from the data), i.e. for $z>z_t$, while $Y$ acts below that redshift ($z<z_t$) until the present day (see Fig. \ref{fig:background}).
-Therefore, $Y$ is the `visible' face of the composite DE fluid.
-In fact, the $Y$ component has positive density $\rho_Y>0$ and negative pressure $p_Y<0$.
-Since its EoS is quintessence-like ($\wY\gtrsim -1$), as noted, this component appears to us as a pretty `standard' DE fluid.
-What about the hidden face of the composite DE, i.e. the PM component $X$?
-Although it only reigns over far domains of our past, specifically for $z>z_t\sim 1.4$ (see Sec.\,\ref{sec:NumericalAnalysis} for details), and hence is not directly accessible to us, it nevertheless has dramatic consequences \jtext{for improving the overall fit quality} to the cosmological data, as we shall see in our analysis.
-We should immediately clarify at this point that the free parameters of the $w$XCDM model are just three: $(z_{t}, w_X, w_Y)$.
-The density parameters for the DE components are not independent degrees of freedom, since, e.g. the value of $\rho_Y^0\equiv\rho_Y(z=0)$ can be obtained from the fitting values of the standard parameters $H_0, \omega_b, \omega_{\rm dm}$.
-Furthermore, it is assumed that the condition $|\rho_X(z)|=\rho_Y(z)$ holds at the transition redshift $z=z_{t}$, \jtext{so} the values of the two DE densities $\rho_X$ and $\rho_Y$ on both sides of $z_{t}$ (i.e. just above and below this value) are taken to be equal in absolute value but opposite in sign.
-This assumption is intended to reduce the number of free parameters in composite models with a sign flip of the DE density.
+The form of the energy densities and pressures of the $Y$ and $X$ components read, respectively,